Scan time: 2-3 minutes / Read time: 3-5 minutes

 Nina runs a weekly YouTube channel about easy plant-based cooking.

-She started it for people who want to eat less meat without going hardcore.
+She started it for folks who want less meat — without going hardcore.

-To her, going plant-based should feel doable, not like a religion.
+To her, eating plants should feel doable, not like a religion.

 ⛳️ Problem: